-Sundry, including inter-divisional adjustments, of $\mathfrak L9.4m$ (2017: $\mathfrak L6.7m$) mainly comprises a $\mathfrak L4.2m$ credit (2017: $\mathfrak L9.7m$ charge) in respect of the Connells long term management incentive scheme and profit in relation to contingent consideration on the 2014 disposal of HML of $\mathfrak L3.3m$ (2017: $\mathfrak L15.9m$), as described on page 26 of this report.
-For further details on the credit / charge for the management incentive scheme refer to the administrative expenses section on page 26 of this report, and for details of the calculation of the Connells long term management incentive scheme and the assumptions used see note 26 to the Accounts.
+Sundry, including inter-divisional adjustments, of £9.4m (2017: £6.7m) mainly comprises a £4.2m credit (2017: £9.7m charge) in respect of the Connells long term management incentive scheme and profit in relation to contingent consideration on the 2014 disposal of HML of £3.3m (2017: £15.9m), as described on page 26 of this report.
+For further details on the credit / charge for the management incentive scheme refer to the administrative expenses section on page 26 of this report, and for details of the calculation of the Connells long term management incentive scheme and profit in report.
+For further details of the calculation of the Connells long term management incentive scheme and the assumptions used see note 26 to the Accounts.

-Other inter-divisional adjustments during the period of £1.9m income (2017: £0.5m income) relate to the elimination of inter-divisional trading, which is primarily in respect of introducer and valuation fees paid by the Society and SIL to Connells, as well as certain costs incurred by Connells in relation to this.
+Other inter-divisional adjustments during the period of \pounds 1.9m income (2017: \pounds 0.5m income) relate to the elimination of inter-divisional trading, which is primarily in respect of introducer and valuation fees paid by the Society and SIL to Connells, as well as certain costs incurred by Connells in relation to this.
 The income and costs are recognised up-front by Connells but on consolidation are spread over the expected life of the mortgage product through net interest income.